 The main mechanism for changing the roles and responsibilities within the New Orleans education system was through state legislation.
-Although the presumption of a "return to local control" is to reassign the district the same powers it had before the state intervened, in New Orleans, state law Act 91 precluded the district from carrying out its typical pre-takeover functions.
-In May of 2016, the Louisiana Legislature passed Act 91, which required all schools under the state RSD to transition their governance to the local school district within two years.
+Although the presumption of a "return to local control" is to reassign the district the same powers it had before the state intervened, in New Orleans, state law to end the state takeover precluded the district from carrying out its typical pre-takeover functions.
+Passed by the Louisiana Legislature in May of 2016, Act 91 required all schools under the state RSD to transition their governance to the local school district within two years.
 By the 2018-2019 school year, the schools previously governed by the RSD and the schools that had remained under the governance of the local district were reunified into a single district, now referred to as NOLA-PS.
-A key aspect of this legislation was wording that stipulated that the local district will not have many of the powers typical of school districts in the U.S.:
+The law states: